MarkusPolo/lnf-guides/src/content/guides/questions/platforms.md

 | No Man’s Sky | Xbox One | 2018 | [Wikipedia](https://en.wikipedia.org/wiki/No_Man%27s_Sky) |
 | No Man’s Sky | Xbox Series X/S | 2020 | [Wikipedia](https://en.wikipedia.org/wiki/No_Man%27s_Sky) |

 This is not a promise for Light No Fire, it is a pattern that explains why many analysts model a staggered PC plus console plan.
+If you want more context on how Hello Games makes platform decisions with a small team, our studio overview [Who is making Light No Fire?](/guides/questions/who-is-making-light-no-fire/) covers process and signals.

 ## Will it be on Playstation 5